 - Carry out the recovery of all types of vehicles used in the land forces, utilizing standard towing trucks and specialized tracked and wheeled recovery vehicles

-- Drive all types of vehicles ranging from small jeeps to tank transporters
+- Drive all types of vehicles ranging from small support wheel vehicles to tank transporters

 - Prepare and process maintenance documentation dealing with work orders, individual time cards and parts request forms